sirinath/Terracotta/dso/branches/massacre/README.txt

 #7).

 ******************************************************************************
-6. To start/stop TC server from the build (not using kit)
+6. To start/stop TC server and Dev Console from the build (not using kit)
 ******************************************************************************

-under "deploy" module, run:
+  IMPORTANT:

+  - For Opensource TC server and Dev Console, go into "deploy" module
+  - For Enterprise TC server and Dev Console, go into "ent-deploy" module

 to start:
 %> mvn exec:exec -P start-server &

 to stop:
 %> mvn exec:exec -P stop-server

+run dev-console:
+%> mvn exec:exec -P dev-console

 ******************************************************************************
 7. To include other Forge projects in the build